inrupt/public-documentation/coding-conventions/rdf-vocabulary-guidelines.md

   would be fine), it's just more important to pick one to maintain consistency across vocabs.

-  But by choosing underscores, it generally means that programming-language constructs (like classes, variables, or method names) generated automatically from RDF vocabularies won't need to transform the hyphens, since hyphens are invalid characters in many programming languages (such as
+By choosing underscores, it generally means that programming-language constructs (like classes, variables, or method names) generated automatically from RDF vocabularies won't need to transform the hyphens, since hyphens are invalid characters in many programming languages (such as